Put on your hat, scarf and gloves, grab your binoculars and head to the beach. Winter is prime time to go seal watching on Long Island.

 Did you know that seals swim near Long Island’s shores?
 Up until a couple of years ago, I certainly didn’t – at least not anywhere that I could see them.

-Yes, seal watching on Long Island is something you can actually do.
+Yes, seal watching on Long Island is something you can do.
 I first became aware of our pinniped neighbors several years ago through the New York Marine Rescue Center.
 Naturalists from the center lead seal watch cruises from the Nautical Mile in Freeport every year from late December through April when harbor seals inhabit the island’s surrounding waters.

 Despite not getting along too well with boats or the cold, I booked my spot on the boat soon after.
 The 15-minute drive from my house to the dock made it too close to resist.